-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes requirements and we recommend the system is checked and upgraded where necessary by a qualified electrician prior to purchase.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

-Electricity

-Repair category 1

-Notes A precautionary check of the electrical system is always recommended prior to purchase.
+A precautionary check of the electrical system is always recommended prior to purchase.
 No tests were carried out by this firm.